anilkunchalaece/privacyFramework/readme.md

 4. Render both extracted 3D wireframes of people and background
 5. Test both of the datasets ( Original and Privacy preserving ) for action detection / object detection ?

+## Deadends
+- AttrNet is not working.
+Unable to train beyond 30% accuracy irrespective of epochs and batchsize.
+Seems to be issue with image size
+- Face detection is not working with standard face detection algorithms ( like MTCNN from facenet_pytorch) seems like wireframes does not have usual face charactiristics ( Most of the face detectors works by first detecting eyes, which are not very distinct in SMPL/Wireframe model).
+I think size is not an issue with face detector

 ## Improvements
 DeepSort for Tracking
 - Look into [deepsort](https://github.com/nwojke/deep_sort) to track people/pedestrians across frames